-There are two things that can have a big impact on an ultracapacitors lifetime: voltage, and temperature.
+There are two things that can have a big impact on an ultracapacitor's lifetime: voltage, and temperature.
 These two are in turn affected by other characteristics of the ultracapacitor, such as Equivalent Series Resistance in the case of temperature, for example.
-But ESR is a whole different topic, which you can read more about in our blog post: "What is ESR?" and "Why Does ESR Matter?".
-If you really want to dive deeper into the subject of internal conductivity, you can download a copy of our white paper on Equivalent Series Resistance.
+But ESR is a whole different topic, which you can read more about in our blog posts: "What is ESR?" and "Why Does ESR Matter?".

 Operating temperature and voltage

 Increasing voltage has a similar impact on the lifetime of an ultracapacitor as increasing its operating temperature.
-An increase of 0.35 volts from a rated voltage of 2.5V to 2.85V has a huge impact on the expected lifetime with a three-fold decrease presented in our lifetime whitepaper.
+An increase of 0.35 volts from a rated voltage of 2.5V to 2.85V has a huge impact on the expected lifetime with a three-fold decrease.

-In addition to temperature and voltage used, there are other considerations when it comes to determining the lifetime of an ultracapacitor cell.
-For example when cycled continuously at high current ranges the cell will heat up, leading to a lower than expected lifetime.
+In addition to temperature and voltage used, there are other considerations when it comes to determining the lifetime of an ultracapacitor.
+For example, when cycled continuously at high current ranges the cell will heat up, leading to a shorter lifetime.

-Lifetime is not a simple characteristic to predict.
+However, the lifetime of an ultracapacitor cell, module, or system is not a simple characteristic to predict.
 Much depends on the manufacturing quality of the cell, the cell size and level of current, the mechanical design of the cell, and the electrode used.
-Download our Ultracapacitor Voltage, Temperature, and Lifetime white paper to read an in-depth take on ultracapacitor lifetime.